The Martian Chronicles: Plot

 At the hut, Hathaway introduces his family to the crew.
 Wilder is struck by how young Hathaway's wife appears, given that he met her decades earlier, and he compliments her on her youthfulness.
 Wilder asks John, Hathaway's son, his age, and John answers twenty-three.
 Crewman Williamson tells Wilder that John is supposed to be forty-two.
 Wilder sends Williamson off to investigate on the pretense of checking up on their rocket.
 Williamson returns to report that he found the graves of Hathaway's wife and children, and that the gravestones said that they died of an unknown disease during July 2007/2038.

 As breakfast ends, Hathaway stands and toasts the crew and his family, and as soon he is done he collapses and knows that he will soon be dead.
 Wilder wants to call the family in to see Hathaway, but Hathaway stops him.
-Hathaway says they won't understand and wouldn't want them to understand, and then dies.
+Hathaway says they would not understand and he would not want them to understand, and then dies.
 Wilder converses with Hathaway's wife and concludes that she and the children are all androids, created by Hathaway to keep him company after his wife and children died.
 The crew buries Hathaway in his family's graveyard.

 As Wilder prepares to depart, Williamson asks Wilder about what should be done about the android family and specially asks whether they should be deactivated.
 Wilder rejects taking them to Earth and says deactivation never crossed his mind.
 Wilder hands Williamson a gun and tells the crewman that if he can do anything it is better than anything he can do.
 Williamson goes into the hut and returns to Wilder reporting that he pointed the gun at an android daughter, who responded by smiling, and that he felt shooting them would be "murder".
 Wilder speculates the androids could operate for up to two more centuries.
 The rocket departs, and the android family continues on with its endless routines, that includes, for no reason at all, the android wife nightly looking up at Earth in the sky and tending a fire.